e-cathy/mdsd-25/org.xtext.componentsystem.dsl/README.md

    - Navigate to `instances/testing/Components.csdsl`
    - Right-click the file and choose `Open With > Dsl Editor`

-## How to Generate
+## How to Generate Code

-1. Right-click on `RepoGenerator.mwe2`
+1. Right-click on `src/codegen/RepoGenerator.mwe2`
 2. Select `Run As > MWE2 Workflow`

 After a successful run, the generated files will be located in the `/repo-src-gen` directory.

 ## Structure of the Generated Files

-For each repository, the generator creates:
+For each repository, the generator creates in the `repo-src-gen` directory:
+- A main package named after the repository containing:
     - A **Helper class**
     - One **Java interface** per defined interface
+- A package for each component containing:
     - One **implementation class** (`Impl`) per `BasicComponent`, containing method skeletons

 ## Supporting Classes

-There are three additional infrastructure classes that are required to make the generator work, but they are not responsible for the actual content generation:
+There are three additional infrastructure classes in `src/codegen` that are required to make the generator work, but they are not responsible for the actual content generation:

 - **RepositoryGeneratorModule.java**
   Binds the expected file extension (`.xmi`) and registers the `RepoGenerator` as the active `IGenerator` implementation.